Rajpratik71/volatility-wiki/Command-Reference23.md

 The memmap command shows you exactly which pages are memory resident, given a specific process DTB (or kernel DTB if you use this plugin on the Idle or System process).
 It shows you the virtual address of the page, the corresponding physical offset of the page, and the size of the page.
 The map information generated by this plugin comes from the underlying address space's get_available_addresses method.

-As of 2.1, the new column DumpFileOffset helps you correlate the output of memmap with the dump file produced by the [memdump](Command-Reference23#memdump) plugin.
+As of 2.1, the new column DumpFileOffset helps you correlate the output of memmap with the dump file produced by the [memdump](Command Reference#memdump) plugin.
 For example, according to the output below, the page at virtual address 0x0000000000058000 in the System process's memory can be found at offset 0x00000000162ed000 of the win7_trial_64bit.raw file.
-After using [memdump](Command-Reference23#memdump) to extract the addressable memory of the System process to an individual file, you can find this page at offset 0x8000.
+After using [memdump](Command Reference#memdump) to extract the addressable memory of the System process to an individual file, you can find this page at offset 0x8000.

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 memmap -p 4
-    Volatile Systems Volatility Framework 2.1_alpha
+    Volatility Foundation Volatility Framework 2.4
     System pid:      4
     Virtual            Physical                         Size     DumpFileOffset
     ------------------ ------------------ ------------------ ------------------